Skip to main content

 search_charactersBInspect

-Search anime and manga characters by name.
-Returns name, nicknames, favorites count, and a brief biography.
+Search for anime/manga characters by name.
+Returns character names, nicknames, favorites count, and biography.

 ParametersJSON Schema